-We may receive compensation when you click on links to products from our partners.
+We may receive compensation when you click on product links from our partners.
+For more information, please see our disclosure policy.

 An active work zone poses a risk to nearby civilians if the area is improperly marked and maintained.
-Workers involved in construction projects, excavations and welding projects must follow strict guidelines set by OSHA to keep a public site safe, and any failure to do so may result in injuries, death or lawsuits.
+Workers involved in construction projects, excavations, and welding projects must follow strict guidelines set by OSHA to keep a public site safe, and any failure to do so may result in injuries, death, or lawsuits.

 Notify the Public